stefanocoretta/panman/MANUAL.md

 would style the two contained lines with the `Poetry` paragraph style.

-For docx output, styles will be defined in the output file as inheriting from normal text, if the styles are not yet in your reference.docx.
+Styles will be defined in the output file as inheriting from normal text (docx) or Default Paragraph Style (odt), if the styles are not yet in your [reference doc](#option--reference-doc).
 If they are already defined, pandoc will not alter the definition.

 This feature allows for greatest customization in conjunction with [pandoc filters](https://pandoc.org/filters.html).
 If you want all